Strategic Consistency.

 Another misuse is treating consistency as a brand slogan.
 The company says it is focused, then behaves like every Monday is a new company.

 The most expensive misuse is changing direction right before the previous choice would have produced signal.
 The market was about to answer.
-The operator walked out of the room.
+The operator walked away from the evidence.

-A strategy consultant may help when the direction was never actually chosen.
+An outside strategy role may help when the direction was never actually chosen.
 A fractional operator may help when the direction is clear but movement is weak.
 A board may be needed when the drift is coming from owner conflict rather than operating noise.

 The decision-architecture role is to name whether the company is adapting from evidence or escaping into another costume.

-1. Has the company changed market, offer, message, or channel before the previous move produced signal.
+- Has the company changed market, offer, message, or channel before the previous move produced signal?

-2. Does every new opportunity arrive before the old decision has been inspected.
+- Does every new opportunity arrive before the old decision has been inspected?

-3. Can the team name the decision still being tested.
+- Can the team name the decision still being tested?

-4. Is the company learning from the market, or just refreshing the costume.
+- Is the company learning from the market, or just refreshing the costume?

-5. Would another thirty days of the same direction produce evidence, or only more denial.
+- Would another thirty days of the same direction produce evidence, or only more denial?

 Three or more clear yes answers mean the pattern is active enough to inspect.
 Fewer than three means the issue may sit in a neighboring layer.

 If the drift is opportunity-shaped, read Distraction Disguised as Opportunity next.
-If the drift is already showing up as a topical market pattern, read the related field note in The Contradiction Log.
+If the issue is trait collecting instead of decision behavior, read the related field note in The Contradiction Log.